Skip to content

 Hot Cocoa Cookies with Marshmallows

-It’s practically impossible to pick a favorite cookie recipe, but when I’m craving something sweet this hot chocolate cookie recipe is definitely a favorite.
-If you want to try some more fantastic desserts, you’ll love these german chocolate cookies, these fudgy M&M cookies and this rich chocolate crinkle cookie recipe.
+It’s impossible to pick a favorite cookie recipe, but when it’s cold outside hot chocolate marshmallow cookies are it.
+I love rich and fudgy cookies like German chocolate cookies, fudgy M&M cookies and chocolate crinkle cookie recipe.

-The hot chocolate cookies cookies combine all the rich, chocolatey goodness of my favorite warm drink into a warm, freshly-baked package.
+The hot cocoa cookies with marshmallows combine all the chocolatey goodness of sipping on a cup of warm hot chocolate but in a freshly-baked goodie.
 These treats are super soft with rich flavor—they are really, really good.

 Hot chocolate cookie ingredients on a marble counter.